 Well, for one: ABA is a lot of work.
-It is work for the therapist, for the child, and for anyone and everyone that is involved with the child.
-There is a specific method to ABA that needs to be learned.
-It isn’t extremely complicated, but it does require follow through for it to be successful.
+It works for the therapist, for the child, and for anyone and everyone that is involved with the child.
+There is a specific method for ABA that needs to be learned.
+It isn’t extremely complicated, but it does require follow-through for it to be successful.
 This includes mom, dad, sister, brother, grandma, grandpa, auntie, uncle and you get the picture.
 The moment one person runs against the program, the child who is receiving therapy will instantly catch on to that and use it to their advantage.
 No one ever said that children with autism are not intelligent- they can ingeniously manipulate situations to their own benefit like any other child, which is why everyone who is in contact with the child needs to be consistent.

 ABA also runs counterintuitive to what we do as parents much of the time.
 For example, in ABA therapy when a child is using inappropriate behavior to gain attention from an adult, we would find a way to provide frequent attention at regular intervals to keep the child’s behavior appropriate.
-As long as the behavior remains appropriate, we would shower the child with praise and keep giving attention to the child, slowly lengthening the time between each praise so tha over time, as the child is able to maintain appropriate behavior on their own, we would fade the continuous attention out.
+As long as the behavior remains appropriate, we would shower the child with praise and keep giving attention to the child, slowly lengthening the time between each praise so that over time, as the child is able to maintain appropriate behavior on their own, we would fade the continuous attention out.

-As parents, if our child is acting inappropriate, we are not likely to feel like showering them with frequent attention and praise every 30 seconds for the smallest positive behavior.
+As parents, if our child is acting inappropriately, we are not likely to feel like showering them with frequent attention and praise every 30 seconds for the smallest positive behavior.
 Parents are usually agitated by their own child’s behavior and they find it difficult to get into the ABA mindset of turning the inappropriate behavior around.
 This is how ABA can feel counterintuitive to parenting.
 With enough modeling by therapists and enough turnaround in their child’s inappropriate behaviors, many parents will begin to see how these methods can be successful.